fvettore/kvmbackupjobs/README.md

 If a prevoius instance of the JOB is still running, the script terminate with email notification.

-Otherwise for execute a backup for each VMs defined in the JOB.
+Otherwise a backup for each VMs defined in the JOB is performed.

 If the VM have never been backed up, a FULL backup will be performed.